andela-sjames/Django-ReactJS-Library-App/README.md

   `npm install && bower install`

 - The project should now be setup and ready for demonstration.
 To launch the project run the command below:

   `python manage.py runserver`

 At this point you can open up your browser and visit http://localhost:8000 to see the application running.

+*P.S*: To run a production instance of the application in development using `gunicorn`, follow the steps below:
+- cd reactlibapp
+- run the command: `gunicorn reactlibapp.wsgi --bind 127.0.0.1:8000`

 ## Running the tests